graphicore/urlHosted/README.md

-# hashHosted
+# urlHosted

-Store the data of your blog (or anything else) in the "#" part of the url as base64 encoded, zipped JSON.
+Store the data of your blog (or anything else) in the "#" part of the URL as base64 encoded, zipped JSON.

 // Todo: flesh out